 4. There are harmful chemicals in the flu vaccine that are bad for the body.

 “Flu vaccines contain only salted viruses.
 The viruses are killed and dissected into fragments, and then reconstituted with water.
 To maintain the stability of the virus particles, a little salt is added.
 There are several misconceptions that there is aluminium and mercury in them, but the influenza vaccines in Singapore do not contain these chemicals.”

 5. My child already gets too many shots.

 “Vaccines prevent many illnesses which would otherwise have taken a toll on the lives of our young children.
 Compared to children in the 1960s where there were little or no vaccinations, children today have a better survival rate and less morbidity.
 All these can be attributed to the availability of clean water and vaccinations.
 In other words, getting many shots protects the child from many diseases.”

 “It’s true that the flu vaccine is not 100% effective, and breakthrough flu may occur, but those individuals tend to have a milder form of the disease.
 A study reported a few years ago noted that although individuals who have had the influenza vaccine may still fall sick with influenza, they are less likely to require hospitalisation or develop severe complications compared to those who have not had the vaccine.”

 7. My child is allergic to the vaccine.

-8. Flu shots only work best for adults with a healthy immune system and not for kids.
+8. Flu shots only work for adults with a healthy immune system and not for kids.

 9. I can prevent the flu with Vitamin D supplements and a healthy diet.

-Ultimately, the choice to vaccinate your child is yours and if you need more information, speak to your family doctor.
+Ultimately, the choice to vaccinate your child is yours.
+If you need more information, speak to your family doctor.